Integrated Journal of Business and Economics (IJBE) will be published in January and June.

 The title of the paper should be typed in boldface and centred on the page.
 The authors’ names should also be centred on the page.
 Directly under the authors’ names, place their affiliation(s), and email address for each author, centred on the page.
 We also ask to add ORCID iDs or Google Scholar IDs, unique codes that identify the individual(s) who contributed to research.

 Each manuscript must be accompanied by an abstract that should count 200…250 words and have a structured form which reflects your paper (background, material, and methods, results, conclusion).
 The abstract should not include references, figure citations or acronyms.

 The Key Words

-The authors are requested to supply 3…6 Key Words, separated by a comma, that can be used for indexing/abstracting purposes.
-Key Words should not repeat the title of the manuscript.
+The authors are requested to supply 3…6 Key Words, separated by a semicolon, that can be used for indexing/abstracting purposes.

 Nomenclature and units

 Follow internationally accepted rules and conventions: use the international system of units (SI).
 If other quantities are mentioned, give their equivalent in SI or if SI units do not exist, in an internationally accepted unit.

 Equations are separated from the paragraphs of text.
 They should be centred in the text.
 These equations should be numbered consecutively using Arabic numbers enclosed in parentheses and set on the right margin.
 The respective references in the text will be as Eq.
 (1), (2) and (3).